MuthaiyaSanjay/Assesment_EliteTechPark_FullStackDeveloper/README.md

 # E-commerce API

 ## Project Title
-Node.js Based Full Stack Application for Developer Assessment
+Node.js Full Stack Application with RESTful API for E-Commerce Platform

 ## Project Goal
 The goal of this project is to develop a robust and scalable backend for an e-commerce platform.
 This backend handles core functionalities like user authentication, product management, and role-based access control for admins, staff, vendors, and buyers.